-House points are awarded for good behaviour, attitude, attendance, punctuality and effort.
-House competitions and house assemblies take place termly to celebrate successes.
+Team Hatton Awards are awarded for good behaviour, attitude, attendance, punctuality and effort.
+House competitions and house assemblies take place regularly to celebrate successes.
+These Team Hatton Awards are directly linked to our Hatton Character Qualities.
+Our 15 Hatton Character Qualities, which are linked to our core Academy values of Excellence, Aspiration Achievement, Inspiration and Community, are:

-Students in Years 7, 8 and 9 also work towards developing 15 key character skills in order to achieve the Hatton Baccalaureate.
-These 15 character skills are linked to our core Academy values: